Azure-Samples/azure-search-java-samples/quickstart/README.md

   - azure-cognitive-search
 urlFragment: java-sample-quickstart
 ---
-# Quickstart sample for Azure Cognitive Search using Java
+# Quickstart sample for Azure Cognitive Search using Java and REST

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

 This sample shows you how to write a Java client that accesses Azure Cognitive Search, creates an index, pushes documents to the index, and runs queries.
-This code sample uses the Search Service REST APIs.
+This Java code sample uses the [Search Service REST APIs](https://docs.microsoft.com/rest/api/searchservice).

 ## Contents